 Two centuries is like a fleeting flash of time when you consider the age of the planet (approx 4.5 billion years).
 This giant leap forward in human progress started in the 19th century but accelerated in the 20th century.
 The World’s Fair, which took place in Chicago in 1933, rightly called it “The Century of Progress”.

 We can appreciate the improved living standards that we now enjoy by looking back on what life was like around 100 years ago.
 Living conditions were oppressive in industrial cities, where they were typically enveloped in clouds of black soot and smoke from the factories.
 Before modern sewage systems and plumbing were put into place, the streets were smelly, dirty and filled with garbage.

 A progressive attitude can only work if we have the right intentions and we can manage ourselves on the path towards progress.
 When we’re driven by love and a passion for our cause, growth is a natural by-product of the efforts we put in.
-Even in the face of failure and disappointments, progress can still occur if we’re able to learn from our experiences and stay on course with our dreams.
+Even in the face of failure and disappointments, progress can still occur if we’re able to learn from our experiences and persist.

-Along with unbridled passion and the capacity to handle potential obstacles, here are 5 more exceptional traits that progressive people possess, which you can cultivate within yourself:
+Along with unbridled passion and resilience, here are five more exceptional traits that progressive people possess, which you can cultivate within yourself:

-So the next time you fly a plane, ride your car or open your refrigerator, be inspired by the fact that all those modern conveniences have come into reality because of a spark in someone’s imagination and their drive for progress.
-Let it be a reminder that whenever you follow your inspirations, you’ll fulfill one of the most fundamental needs of your soul—and that is to evolve the consciousness of your wisest self.
+The next time you fly a plane, ride your car or open your refrigerator, be inspired by the fact that all those modern conveniences have come into reality because of a spark in someone’s imagination and their drive for progress.
+Let it be a reminder that whenever you follow your inspirations, you’ll fulfill one of the most fundamental needs of your soul—and that is to evolve and become the best version of yourself.